The Guide to Explosion Proof Lights Part One

 ATEX zone hazardous locations classiffication zone

-We have introduced the concept and importance of explosion-proof lights, and the classification of hazardous location (NEC Class/Division system and ATEX Zone system) in this post.
-Next time, we will talk about the marking of explosion-proof lights, more details about IECEx and how to choose the right lights for hazardous places.
+We have introduced the concept and importance of explosion-proof lights, and the classification of hazardous locations (NEC Class/Division system and ATEX Zone system) in this post.
+Next time, we will talk about the marking of explosion-proof lights, more details about IECEx, and how to choose the right lights for hazardous places.

 Get In Touch